 Perhaps one of the most seasonally driven seafood delicacies in the South (right up there with stone crab season), soft shell crab season traditionally begins around the first full moon in May but varies depending on water temperatures.
 Blue crabs molt their hard, external shells, and the soft exterior in its place is meaty and entirely appropriate to eat whole.

-Matthew Chaplin, the executive chef of Florence’s Lowcountry Kitchen in James Island, South Carolina, grew up in coastal South Carolina.
+Charleston-based chef Matthew Chaplin grew up in coastal South Carolina.
 From a young age, he learned that the abundant fresh and seasonal seafood deserves a keystone role in the region’s cooking.
-It’s a style that matches the foundation upon which Florence’s was built.
-The restaurant’s eponymous Florence Moseley was known for her down-home cooking, and shrimp, crab, and fish were staples in her kitchen.
 When the coveted, yet fleeting, soft shell crab season returns each spring, Chaplin swings into action to celebrate the coastal specialty.

 “When we get [soft shells] in and people start talking about them, you better go get them fast because these things fly out of kitchens,” he says.
 His go-to preparation makes it a temporary best seller at the restaurant.
 By breading and frying the softies, Chaplin pairs crunchy with soft textures in every bite.
 The sauce Chaplin has always liked to serve with his soft shells is a quick lemon-dill aïoli which adds tangy creaminess to the dish.